 Implemented functionality using React Native and ES6.

 Project Name3: HTAIn’s Virtual Library System, Technology Used: React Native(Android) with ES6, Environment-Visual Studio Code.
-19
+Project Duration- 2019-2021

 Description: Project Virtual Library System was based on having a repository of health related studies on app.
 Every Study which HTAIn team submit in this platform and with their data about studies help creating forms in React with Validations to show them in Dashboard in the form of Charts and Pis.